geershatisaxena/Music-App/README.md

-# Melodia - Modern Music Player
+# GeerVibes - Modern Music Player

 A modern, responsive web-based music player application with a beautiful UI, audio visualization, and interactive features.